totinos-heathen/5e-to-starfinder-guide/README.md

 Read page 250 in the CRB for more information on death and dying, but the basic idea is if you are at 0 HP and 0 Resolve Points, you are dead.

 #### The quick take: Use up your Stamina Points, avoid using up your Hit Points, and be very careful of going below a quarter of your Resolve Points.

+### Weaponry and Magic

+While the Galactic Magic sourcebook (GMG) has partially addressed this, the fact is that level 0 spells (equivalent to cantrips in 5e) will not usually cut it for dealing damage as a spell caster.
+Some higher level spells can deal a fair bit of damage, but remember the universe: why take the years of training to learn fireball when you can go out and buy a rocket launcher tomorrow?
+Magic is not a good source of damage in most cases.
+Rather, it is largely meant to improve your chances on and off the battlefield.

+So if magic isn't what causes damage, what does?
+Grenades.
+Guns.
+Grenade guns.
+Big hitty sticks.
+Small pokey things.
+Basically, any weapon you could imagine, it's there.
+And like any gun, the bigger guns deal more damage than the smaller guns.

+This is a problem for some classes that only have proficiency in Small Arms.
+Unless you're the operative, Small Arms (one-handed guns) will deal much less damage than Longarms (light two-handed guns).
+My recommendation is to get a longarm and get proficiency in a longarm with your first feat.

+#### The quick take: Get a gun.
+A bigger gun, if you can.
+Unless you like hitting things directly.
+Then you do you.

 ## Sourcebooks